nychealth/covid-vaccine-data/README.md

     * **At least one dose**: The number of people partially or fully vaccinated who have received either: a.) one or two doses of a two-dose COVID-19 vaccine series or b.) a single-dose COVID-19 vaccine.

 **All People Vaccinated**: This section includes both NYC and non-NYC residents.
 Non-NYC residents include people eligible for vaccination in NYC who reside outside the city, and people with unknown place of residence.
-Proportions reflect the percentage of people belonging to a specific demographic group among those vaccinated.
-Please refer to the section on NYC Vaccination Coverage to best compare vaccination coverage across demographic groups.
+Percentages by demographic group are among those vaccinated and do not represent vaccination coverage.
+Please refer to the sections on NYC Vaccination Coverage and Geography to compare vaccination coverage across demographic groups.

 **NYC Vaccination Coverage and Geography**: Data are restricted to NYC residents.
 The percent of NYC residents vaccinated is calculated against the total population for a specific geographic area or demographic category.
 Population counts are derived from interpolated intercensal population estimates updated in 2020.
 The NYC Health Department produced these population estimates based on estimates from the U.S. Census Bureau and NYC Department of City Planning.
 Data in these sections can be used to compare vaccination coverage between demographic categories and geographies.